openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_v2/Readme.md

 ### Purpose
 In microscopy one often needs the ability to move the objective along the optical axis in order to refocus a given 3D sample.
-In order to automate this, we designed a very simple z-stage itself relying on flexure bearings also knwon from Bowman's flexurescope.
+In order to automate this, we designed a very simple z-stage itself relying on flexure bearings also known from Bowman's flexurescope.

 <p align="center">
 <img src="./IMAGES/Assembly_Z_Focus_Linearbearing_v0_with_fluomodule.png" width="1000">